azdavis/millet/docs/manual.md

 When your cursor is over the `case` or `of` keywords of a `case` expression, Millet can fill in the case with arms for each variant of the type of the head expression.

+### Document symbols

+Millet can show all the symbols in a document, and information about those symbols.

 ### Formatter

 **WARNING: THE FORMATTER IS HIGHLY EXPERIMENTAL.
 IT MAY IRREVOCABLY DESTROY SOME OR ALL OF YOUR CODE.**